-

 - If no center coordinates are provided (

-IJKandR) a previous radius value will be used. - If no
+) a previous radius value will be used.

-Ploops value is provided, P is assigned a value of 1 (1 or a partial loop). - If no
+loops value is provided, P is assigned a value of 1 (1 or a partial loop).

 - If using

-Rvalue to specify the radius and the End point is close to the Start point, there could be a possible loss of accuracy and the arc center coordinates might be miscalculated. - If using
+value to specify the radius and the End point is close to the Start point, there could be a possible loss of accuracy and the arc center coordinates might be miscalculated.

 - If the calculated radius value differs by 0.002 mm (currently), an error will be displayed and a log error entry will be created.